NikZar/forceofwill/README.md

 FAQs

-    GET faqs <--- List of all the FAQs
+    GET faqs <--- List of all the FAQs <--- Res: [{question: "...", answer: "..."}] GET faqs/:faqid <--- Get a single FAQ <--- Res: {question: "...", answer: "..."}
-    GET faqs/:faqid

 DECKS

-    GET decks <--- List of all public and visible decks GET decks/:userId <--- List all public and visible deck of the specified user GET decks/my <--- List all deck of the API user
+    GET decks <--- List of all public and visible decks GET decks/users/:userId <--- List all public and visible deck of the specified user GET decks/my <--- List all deck of the API user GET decks/:deckId/cards <--- List all cards in a deck.
+Body: [{Code: "", Qty: 1}, ... ] POST decks <--- Creates a new deck.
+Body: [{Code: "", Qty: 1}, ... ] POST decks/:deckId/cards <--- Add cards to a deck.
+Body: [{Code: "", Qty: 1}, ... ] PUT decks/:deckId <--- Replace the selected deck with the input one.
+Body: [{Code: "", Qty: 1}, ... ]

 BINDERS

-    GET binders <--- List of all binder cards of the API user GET binders/:code <--- Number of cards with that code in the binder PUT binders/:code <--- Add the specified card to the binder(count++)
+    GET binder/cards <--- List of all binder cards of the API user.
+Res: [{qty: 1, ...card fields...}] GET binder/cards/:code <--- Number of cards with that code in the binder.
+Res: {qty: 2, ...card fields...}
+    POST binder/cards/ <--- Add the specified card to the binder.
+Body: [{code: "", qty: 1}]

 USERS